 All prices quoted on playground equipment exclude VAT (charged at the prevailing rate) and are valid for the period stated on the quote.
 By default this is 30 days, although Massey and Harris reserve the right to shorten this based on current economic and market conditions.
 Playground equipment availability is upon request.

-- Payment Terms will be detailed on the Massey and Harris (Engineering) Limited Order Acknowledgement form
+1. Payment Terms will be detailed on the Massey and Harris (Engineering) Limited Order Acknowledgement form.

 Prices are submitted on a variable basis and could change if we experience any difficulties in the installation of your equipment that are outside our control.
 The client will be made aware of any changes that take place within the contract.
 See Variations section Unless stated otherwise elsewhere in the Contract, Massey and Harris (Engineering) Limited shall, following receipt of the customer Purchase Order, require the Customer to pay a deposit of 50% of the value of the Contract before any works commence.
 The Customer is required to pay the full balance of the contract value prior to delivery.
 Interim invoices will be submitted on a monthly basis to the value of playground equipment completed on schemes in excess of £30,000.00 Massey and Harris (Engineering) Limited is not responsible for any planning permission or building regulation approval which may be required in connection with the installation of any playground equipment.
 The customer should at all times maintain a responsible attitude towards the continued management of the playground equipment with respect to the on-going inspection of the equipment in line with recommendations outlined by the British Standards Institute, the HSE, Rospa, Insurers and any other body who have advised on day to day monitoring of play equipment which has been installed on a permanent basis.
 Any faults or defects should be reported to the company at once, and equipment should be put out of commission until faults have been rectified by the company.
 Upon completion of your project, Massey and Harris (Engineering) Limited shall issue Operations and Maintenance Manual which must be read, understood and put into operation to comply with BS EN 1176 &1177.
 Prices and quotations are submitted on an E&OE basis.
 Massey and Harris won’t be held liable for any products or schemes that are misquoted.

 Unless stated otherwise elsewhere in the Contract, Massey and Harris (Engineering) Limited shall, following receipt of the signed Official Order Form, require the Customer to pay a deposit of 50% of the value of the Contract before any works commence.
 The Customer is required to pay the full balance of the contract value prior to delivery.
 If the Customer fails to pay any sum due to Massey and Harris (Engineering) Limited within the time specified herein, the Customer shall pay to Massey and Harris (Engineering) Limited – in addition to the sum due – interest thereon calculated in accordance with the Late Payment of Commercial Debts (Interest) Act 1998.
 Massey and Harris (Engineering) Limited reserve the right to submit interim invoices to the customer to the value of works completed on a minimum of a weekly basis